Weltron 2001 "Space Ball" Radio/8 Track (1970s)

 The Weltron 2001 came in other colors (at least red and yellow) in addition to the white

 shown here.
-The white color is most common, and unfortunately
+The white color is most common and it

 tends to yellow with age.
-When I bought the set, it was tan-colored
+When I bought the set, it was colored a light tan

 except in unexposed areas.

-I spent a long, long, long time restoring the original
+I spent a long time restoring the original white

-hand-sanding the case down to white with extremely fine wet sandpaper,
+wet-sanded the case down to white with extremely fine wet sandpaper.

-how much work that would be, I probably would have left it alone!
+how much work that would be, I might have left it alone!

 Despite the wacky appearance, these are durable and well-built radios.